Last Updated on

 When you ask what is Invisalign, you will discover that this is a modern and non-traditional way to address the issue of crooked and misaligned teeth.
 Because of the unique benefits of Invisalign, this type of treatment is increasingly popular for teens as well as adults.
 While traditional braces use brackets and wires that are mounted to the front of the teeth, Invisalign uses a clear, firm tray that is customized specifically based on the shape of the patient’s teeth.
 The molded trays are practically invisible to others, which may be ideal for patients who are concerned about the cosmetic appearance of traditional braces.

 Some people wonder how a simple tray will straighten their teeth.
 With Invisalign, a series of trays is customized based on the exact size, shape and location of the teeth.
 Each tray in the series is designed to adjust the location of teeth slightly and in a progressive manner.
 Patients may be advised to replace the tray with the next tray in the series every one to two weeks in most cases.
-As a result, they will see slow, steady movement of their teeth.
+As a result, they will see a slow, steady movement of their teeth.
 The trays should be worn approximately 22 hours of the day for the best results, and they should be removed while eating.

 Which One Is Better Lingual Braces or Invisalign?